wonkodv/hanstool/README.md

     Any sequence of printable, non-whitespace characters works.
 *   Arguments to `!` should be parsed with the `shell` strategy.
-The complete text after `!` is parsed into a list of strings in the way unix shells parse argument strings. (see docu of `shlex.split()` for details.)
+The complete text after `!` is parsed into a list of strings in the way unix shells parse argument strings. (see doc of `shlex.split()` for details.)
-*   Function: The `execute_things` function will be called when the user types runs the `!` command.
+*   Function: The `execute_things` function will be called when the user runs the `!` command.
 The command-argument is parsed and passed to the function as positional arguments.
 For example the following commands are equal to the python calls:
     *   `! a b "c"` =>  `execute_things('a', 'b', 'c')`
     *   `! ` =>  `execute_things()`